Tuesday, May 30, 2017

 3. We can lose ourselves in Christ.
 This is very hard, but if we practice (and eventually learn) how to keep our eyes focused on Jesus and not on ourselves or the difficulties surrounding us, we will become much less selfish.
 When we escape our own selfishness, we will be much less prone to taking offense.
 Gross injustices may still offend us, but as we focus on Christ--His complete provision, His sovereign power, His unfailing love, His perfect plan--we can rest in the confidence that He is in control, and His will will be done, on earth as it is in heaven.
 Surrendering confidently to Christ, and finding all our needs met in Him--this is the best way to live an unoffendable life.

-The fact is, God was offended by sin, but Jesus (who was also offended by sin), offered Himself up to conquer that which was offensive, so all creation could find freedom, in Him, from sin.
+The fact is, all sin is an offense against God, but Jesus offered Himself up to conquer that which was offensive, so all creation could find freedom, in Him, from sin.
 God's wrath against sin and death was poured out on Christ, and thus, the power of evil crumbled.
-It still lurks, in this age of forbearing grace, but it will never again prevail in any real power, and it will be utterly abolished in the age to come.
+Evil still lurks, in this age of forbearing grace, but it will never again prevail in any real power, and it will be utterly abolished in the age to come.

 I am free to love and worship God.
 I am free to receive and give grace, forgiving as I have been forgiven.
 I am free to be kind, compassionate and safe in my interactions with others, although I will certainly sometimes fall short--but when I do, I am also free to repent, receive forgiveness for myself, and continue growing in Christlikeness.